Harshs27/tGLAD/README.md

 <p align="center">
 <img src="images/tGLAD-flow.png" width="600" title="tGLAD framework for multivariate time series segmentation" />
 </p>

-*tGLAD framework.* (A) The time series is divided into multiple intervals by using a sliding window to create a batch of intervals.
+**tGLAD framework.** (A) The time series is divided into multiple intervals by using a sliding window to create a batch of intervals.
 (B) Run a single uGLAD model in multitask learning (or batch) mode setting to recover a CI graph for every input batch.
 This gives a corresponding set of temporal CI graphs.
 The entire input is processed in a single step as opposed to obtaining a CI graph for each interval individually.
-(C1) Get the first order distance, dG sequence, of the temporal CI graphs which captures the distance between the consecutive graphs.
+(C1) Get the first order distance, `dG` sequence, of the temporal CI graphs which captures the distance between the consecutive graphs.
 This is supposed to give higher values at the segmentation points.
-(C2) Again take a first order distance of the sequence in the previous step and then its absolute value to get d2G sequence, which further accentuates the values at the segmentation points.
-(D) Apply a threshold to zero out the smaller values of d2G and identify the segmentation blocks using an ‘Allocation’ algorithm
+(C2) Again take a first order distance of the sequence in the previous step and then its absolute value to get `d2G` sequence, which further accentuates the values at the segmentation points.
+(D) Apply a threshold to zero out the smaller values of `d2G` and identify the segmentation blocks using an `Allocation' algorithm

 ## Setup
 The `setup.sh` file contains the complete procedure of creating a conda environment for `tGLAD` model.
 Run the command `bash setup.sh`